 Buzzed and ready to rumble?
 As one of the cities that never sleeps, Singapore has some of the best late-night spots and nightclubs for nocturnal party animals to revel in until the early morn.

-Bring your dance-till-dawn attitude and bust a move at the steamy dancefloors of DJ Mag’s Top 100 Clubs like Zouk and Cé La Vi.
-Otherwise, sweat alongside the giddy crowd while you ogle the cityscape from rooftop shindings at Lavo, Bar Rouge, Empire and Altimate.
-From energetic hip-hop and R&B to chart-toppers and nostalgic throwbacks to house and techno, these nightclubs are perfect for shaking that groove thing.
+Bring your dance-till-dawn attitude and bust a move at the steamy dancefloors of hot new venue Marquee Singapore and DJ Mag’s Top 100 Clubs like Zouk and Cé La Vi.
+Otherwise, sweat alongside the giddy crowd while you ogle the cityscape from rooftop shindigs at Lavo, Bar Rouge, Empire and Altimate.
+From energetic hip-hop and R&B to mainstream hits and nostalgic throwbacks to house and techno, these nightclubs are perfect for shaking that groove thing.

 RECOMMENDED: 15 reasons why you should stay out late in Singapore

 Welcome the weekend with a memorable nocturnal carnival experience at this nightlife superstar.
 Priding itself as the biggest nightclub in the city, the indoor adult playground stretches over 2,300-square-metres across three floors with sky-high ceilings that tower up to 30 metres, and features a giant indoor Ferris wheel that offers revellers an unparalleled view of the nightclub.
 Beyond highly talented resident spinners, heavyweight entertainers and DJs from the dance music spectrum are also invited to helm its state-of-the-art Funktion One DJ console.